mahdi-Eth/Encryption-Web/README.md

 # Encryption-Web
-An encryption app developed with React &amp; C
+An encryption app developed with React & c;

+`in develop`